 These would you rather questions on great for every youth group leader that needs a steady supply of icebreaker games at the ready.
-This idea for a twist on the popular would you rather questions game is sure to be a crowd pleaser, plus potentially drum up interest in the Bible among your students.
+This idea for a twist on the popular would you rather questions game is sure to be a Christian crowd-pleaser, plus potentially drum up interest in the Bible among your students.
 A win on both accounts!

 There are many ways to play the game Would You Rather.
 If you are unfamiliar with it, there is a good description of the different versions of the game here.
 I suggest having students sit in a circle and ask the person on their left one of the Bible-themed questions below.
 Students can draw slips of paper with the would you rather questions from the middle of the circle.
 To increase the fun factor, you can also set a time limit for asking and answering the questions.
 If you put the questions in a far corner of the room, the game is upgraded into a physically taxing game (I mean—most students could benefit from releasing some energy at youth group).

 Tell your students they MUST choose one of the options.
 “Both” or “I don’t know” aren’t allowed!
 And make sure everyone is included and gets a chance to answer a question!

 Would You Rather Questions (Bible Edition)